wix-incubator/protractor-helpers/README.md

 # Protractor Helpers

 This library extends Protractor API with a commonly used API.
-It helps write more understandable and clean tests with a well define separation between the test logic and the app under test logic.
-Consist of 4 extension types - elements, helpers, locators and matchers.
+It helps write more understandable and clean tests with a well- defined separation between the test logic and the app under the test logic.
+It consists of four extension types: elements, helpers, locators, and matchers.

 ## Get Started
-* Get protractor-helpers via **[Npm](https://www.npmjs.com/)**: by running `$ npm install --save-dev protractor-helpers` from your console.
+* Get protractor-helpers via **[npm](https://www.npmjs.com/)** by running `$ npm install --save-dev protractor-helpers` from your console.
-* Inside the protractor-conf.js add the following code to load the helpers.
+* Inside *protractor-conf.js*, add the following code to load the helpers:
 ```js
 var onPrepare = config.onPrepare || function () {};
 config.onPrepare = function () {